christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 It is likely that all the descendants of Mark Antony aka king Herod took on this role, or roles that may be similar.
 For example, see: Jesus Among the Julio-Claudians (2021) by Charles N. Pope
 [[link](https://www.amazon.com/Jesus-Among-Julio-Claudians-Charles-Pope/dp/B08XL7Z118%3Fref_=ast_author_mpb)]) who claims that Aristobulus V of Chalcis, grandson of king Herod aka Marcus Junius Silanus Torquatus was Jesus, or The Herodian Messiah Case For Jesus As Grandson Of Herod (2010) by Joseph Raymond
 [[link](https://archive.org/details/joseph-raymond-herodian-messiah-case-for-jesus-as-grandson-of-herod-tower-grove-publishing-2010/page/n18/mode/1up)])

+Jesus Christ then became a composite literary character based on the defeated Satrap-King Izates II of Adiabene ("Kingdom of Heaven") and other Jesus-avatars after the First Jewish-Roman War (66–73 CE).
+The Flavian Dynasty weaponized his imperial cult and created a virus within the host: a "religion" that systematically inverted the original cult's power-worship into a slave morality, transforming the governing elite's title into the name of a sacrificial victim.
+What began in Alexandria as a system of control ended, in the hands of the Flavians, as history's most devastating psy-op—a forged testament used to shatter the very empire that authored it.

 A few things you need to know before you read my book: